The Best Things To Do In Margaret River

 Settlers Tavern

 Settlers Tavern is the perfect pub; the food is wholesome, the staff are friendly, and the vibe is second to none.
-But what this Tav is most renowned is for being the quintessential live music venue of the southwest – band posters and fanbase paraphernalia adorn the walls like a trophy cabinet of good times gone by.
+But what this Tav is most renowned is for being the quintessential live music venue of the south west – band posters and fanbase paraphernalia adorn the walls like a trophy cabinet of good times gone by.
 Throw in the occasional comedy night and food and drink specials, and it’s easy to see why Settlers Tav is the place to be.

 The River Hotel

 Formerly The Knights Inn, The River Hotel just down the road have also entered the fray as a fantastic spot for live music in Margs – check out their upcoming events here.
-Otherwise their restaurant is a great spot to eat, and their courtyard is a dangerous place to wile the hours away.
+Otherwise their restaurant is a great spot to eat, and their courtyard is a wonderful place to wile the hours away.

 Miki’s Open Kitchen

 For a standout dining experience head to Miki’s Open Kitchen – Japanese chef Mikihito Nagai takes you on a diverse culinary journey through contemporary fine dining like no other.
+Make sure you book ahead of your trip, as it’s one of the south west’s most popular restaurants.

 Margaret River Farmer’s Market